kareltucek/NaiveAutocompletionParser/README.md

 Acceptable on small and unambiguous grammars that don't require deep expansions of left-recursive rules.
 (For convenience a rule can expand to itself, but is never allowed to be expanded multiple times on the same path unless some token was matched along the path.)
 On ambiguous grammars, poor performance is to be expected.

-Also, we do not transform the grammar into normal forms and yet prevents infinite left recursion, so nothing prevents you from shootin yourself in your foot.
+Also, we do not transform the grammar into normal forms and yet prevent infinite left recursion, so nothing prevents you from shootin yourself in your foot.
+(Hey, the word "naive" is right in the name!)